mderie/gabuzomeu/material/readme.txt

 2) CALC (or EVAL) ==> appartment, expression // The only instruction that takes an math runtime expression !!! (classical operator & appartment combinations)

 3) BIRD ==> BIRD appartment, appartment // Create a new bird and link the current one from GA to MEU (may raise exception)...
 Or from GA to GA ???
 Save one operand :)
-4) FREE (or KILL) ==> FREE appartment // Destroy recursively the bird up linked to the given appartment
+4) FREE (or KILL) ==> FREE appartment // Destroy recursively the bird up or down linked to the given appartment

 5) PUMP ==> PUMP appartment // Replace peak ? or read ?-)
 6) DUMP (or BUMP) ==> DUMP appartment (add support for DUMP constant ?) // Replace write !-)